h0shizaki/practice_project_nodeJS_1/README.md

   > SSR

 ### STATUS : Pause
   > I have a big problem I'll be back.
+  > Project infrastructure problem